 Deep, resonant rhythms from Helsinki

-Kumea Sound is a solo act by sound artist and composer Lauri Wuolio.
-It began around year 2012, when Wuolio had found the cupola (aka handpan or ”hang drum”) and was inspired by the new 21st century instrument that had no existing music tradition behind it.
-He envisioned the unique acoustic sound of cupolas (aka handpans or ”hang drums”) merging seamlessly with experimental electronic sounds and in 2013 the debut self-titled album was released to the public.
+Kumea Sound is a solo project by sound artist and composer Lauri Wuolio.
+It began around year 2012, when Wuolio had found the cupola (aka handpan, pantam, ”hang drum”) and was inspired by the new 21st century instrument that had no existing music tradition behind it.
+He envisioned the unique acoustic sound of cupolas merging seamlessly with experimental electronic sounds and in 2013 the debut self-titled album was released to the public.
 Drawing from minimalism, ambient and a plethora of old and new musical traditions, Kumea Sound’s debut made a strong impact on the handpan scene.

 The completely acoustic and in large parts improvised second album, Real Music for Unreal Times, was released two years later.
-Unlike its hifi-predecessor, the third Kumea Sound was recorded in Wuolio’s own kitchen.
+The third Kumea Sound album was recorded — unlike its hifi-predecessor — in Wuolio’s own kitchen.
 Originally not meant for public release, Oceans of Sadness, Mountains of Hope was released digitally in 2017.
-Currently Wuolio is working on the fourth Kumea Sound album while playing regular concerts in living rooms and other alternative venues and hidden festivals around Finland and Europe.
+Currently Wuolio is working on new albums, composing soundtracks for films and playing regular concerts in various venues and festivals around the world.

-For the strategic sound design services check out Kumea Audio.
+For commercial audio & music productions check out Kumea Audio.

 Oceans of Sadness, Mountains of Hope (2017)

 "Oceans of Sadness, Mountains of Hope is a melancholic meditation on loss and grief, with influences that range from classical minimalism to nordic jazz.
 Lauri’s thoughful compositions are distinguished by his sensitive inclusion of delicate electrionics and sparce melodies and textures.
 His music has enhanced handpan music by bringing focus to timbre and polyphony." —Dom Aversano, composer